-Lili, a neobank aimed at freelancers, raises $55M as it passes 200k users – TechCrunch
+Lili, a neobank aimed at freelancers, raises $55M as it passes 200K users – TechCrunch

 There are now dozens of neobanks on the market, but Lili’s specific focus on these self-employed freelancers is what has helped it stand out.

-“We anticipate the freelancer economy will continue to robustly grow well beyond the pandemic tailwinds,” said Group 11 Founding Partner Dovi Frances, in a statement.
+“We anticipate the freelancer economy will continue to robustly grow well beyond the pandemic tailwinds,” said Group 11 founding partner Dovi Frances, in a statement.
 “Lili is poised to see exponential growth by continuing to offer this demographic essential, effective and intuitive tools to manage what was previously an extremely complex and inefficient way of doing business.”

 And to be honest, Lili is not the only neobank out there targeting freelancers — others include all of the usual neobanks as well as specialists like Lance Bank — but it’s putting everything it can into tech to try to make itself the most effective and best at it.